-Did you catch the Scarlet’s Adventure episode featuring Desert tortoises?
-You can find the complete episode and others from Scarlet’s Adventure here.
+Find Scarlet’s Adventure Episode 7: Life in the Slow Lane here.
 Expand learning on Desert Tortoises with the resources below.

 Eyes on Science